jjw24/Wox.Plugin.Runner/README.md

 Changes contained in this port:

-- Upgraded to .Net Core 3.1
+- Upgraded to .Net 5
 - Changed Wox's plugin library to Flow's plugin library
 - Removed MvvmLightLibs library
 - Changed the location of the setting file commands.json